Stocks fall sharply on Wall Street, led lower by tech stocks

-Stocks were broadly lower in early trading on Wall Street on Wednesday, as investors focus on the Federal Reserve's policy meeting and the outlook for the economy as the coronavirus pandemic rages on.
+Stocks were broadly lower in late-morning trading Wednesday, as investors focus on the Federal Reserve's policy meeting and the outlook for the economy as the coronavirus pandemic rages on.

-The S&P 500 was down 1.5% in early trading, dragged lower by technology stocks like Amazon and Facebook as well as materials and energy stocks.
-The Dow Jones Industrial Average was down 1.5% as well, while the Nasdaq composite was down 1.1%.
+The S&P 500 was down 1.7% as of 11:49 a.m.
+ET, dragged lower by technology stocks like Amazon and Facebook as well as materials and energy stocks.
+The Dow Jones Industrial Average was down 1.4%, while the Nasdaq composite was down 1.7%.

 Investors are waiting to hear from the Federal Reserve at around 2 p.m.
 Eastern Time today.
 The Fed is expected to keep its extremely supportive policy stance unchanged given the slow progress in vanquishing the pandemic, analysts said.